Tommy Davis (outfielder)

 Herman Thomas Davis Jr. (March 21, 1939 – April 3, 2022) was an American professional baseball player and coach.
 He played in Major League Baseball as a left fielder and third baseman from 1959 to 1976 for ten different teams, most prominently for the Los Angeles Dodgers where he was a two-time National League batting champion and was a member of the 1963 World Series winning team.

 During an 18-year baseball career, Davis batted .294 with 153 home runs, 2,121 hits and 1,052 runs batted in (RBI) in 1,999 career games.
 He was also a talented pinch hitter, batting .307 (62-for-202) in his career.
 In 1962, he finished third in the MVP voting after leading the major leagues in batting average, hits and runs batted in.

-Davis' 153 RBIs in that season broke Roy Campanella's team record of 142 in 1953 and remains the franchise record; his 230 hits are the team record for a right-handed batter (second most in franchise history behind only Babe Herman's 241 in 1930), and his .346 average was the highest by a Dodgers right-handed hitter in the 20th century until it was broken by Mike Piazza in 1997 with .362.
+Davis's 153 RBIs in that season broke Roy Campanella's team record of 142 in 1953 and remains the franchise record; his 230 hits are the team record for a right-handed batter (second most in franchise history behind only Babe Herman's 241 in 1930), and his .346 average was the highest by a Dodgers right-handed hitter in the 20th century until it was broken by Mike Piazza in 1997 with .362.

-Baseball career

-Early career
+Early life

+Herman Thomas Davis Jr. was born in Brooklyn, New York, and grew up in the neighborhood of Bedford–Stuyvesant.
+He was the only child of Herman Sr. and Grace Lenore Davis.
+His mother referred to him as "Tommy" to distinguish him from his father.

-Davis was born in Brooklyn, New York and grew up in the borough's Bedford–Stuyvesant neighborhood.
-He attended Boys High School in Brooklyn, where he was a basketball teammate of future Basketball Hall of Famer Lenny Wilkens and played for coach Mickey Fisher, as well as a long jumper on the school's track and field team with record breaker Bernard Lowther.
+He attended Boys High School in Brooklyn, where he was a basketball teammate of future Hall of Famer Lenny Wilkens and played for coach Mickey Fisher.
+He was also a long jumper on the school's track and field team with record breaker Bernard Lowther.
 In 1956, he was considering signing with the New York Yankees, but received a phone call from Jackie Robinson who convinced him to sign with the Brooklyn Dodgers instead.
-In his minor league career, he won batting titles in the Midwest League and Pacific Coast League.